dbt-labs/docs.getdbt.com/website/docs/guides/databricks-qs.md

 ## Create a Databricks workspace

-1. Use your existing account or sign up for a Databricks account at [Try Databricks](https://databricks.com/).
+1. Use your existing account or [sign up for a Databricks account](https://databricks.com/).
 Complete the form with your user information.

     <div style={{maxWidth: '400px'}}>
     <Lightbox src="/img/databricks_tutorial/images/signup_form.png" title="Sign up for Databricks" />